iyifr/achilles/README.md

 ### Vector Query with Metadata Filtering

 Achilles supports expressive metadata filtering using the `where` clause.
-You can combine semantic vector search with powerful filters:
+You can combine semantic vector search with filtering:

 ```bash
 # Find similar documents, filtered by category